About Graduate Certificate in Gerontology

 Course work in this interdisciplinary program is carefully integrated in an effort to add richness, depth and balance to a student's background.
 The certificate may be earned independently or as a specialization to another graduate degree program.
 It is a nationally recognized credential in the field of gerontology education.

-Since 1986, the Pruett Gerontology Center has worked to develop a curriculum in the study of agin to respond to church and community service needs of individuals and organizations.
+Since 1986, the Pruett Gerontology Center has worked to develop a curriculum in the study of aging to respond to church and community service needs of individuals and organizations.
 The center sponsors numerous workshops and conferences that address needs and issues in aging being faced by churches, families an communities.